Study: Nearly 2 Million Children in the US Suffer Sports-Related Concussions Every Year

 Concussions, a form of traumatic brain injury (TBI), are common in children.
-Sports and recreation is a leading cause in minors 18 and younger, according to researchers.
+Sports and recreation are a leading cause in minors 18 and younger, according to researchers.
 Concussions are especially dangerous in young children because they may not be able to tell you how they are feeling.
 You’ll need to watch them carefully for any signs and symptoms.

 Between 1.1 and 1.9 million sports-and-recreation-related concussions occur every year in children 18 and younger, researchers from the University of Washington and Seattle Children’s Research Institute and the University of Colorado say.
 A concussion can cause lasting damage to the brain including memory issues and attention problems.